-Proud to be First seeks to engage and support first-generation students.
-The program is designed to assist first-generation freshman in making a successful transition to NYU while cultivating investment and engagement in the College and University Community.
-This is accomplished through creating supportive networks, establishing personal and academic goals, getting connected to campus resources and services, and meeting other first-generation students, faculty, and staff.
+At NYU, we use the term "first-generation" or "first-gen" to refer to students who are first in their immediate family to attend college in the US.
+At CAS, Proud to Be First seeks to engage and support students who self-identify as first-generation college students.
+The program is designed to support first-generation students in making a successful transition to CAS and NYU while cultivating investment and engagement in the College and University communities.
+These goals are accomplished by helping students to create supportive networks, establish personal and academic goals, get connected to campus resources and services, and meet other first-generation students, faculty, and staff.

-As a key element of the program each first-generation college student enrolled in the College will receive a Proud Mentor.
-Proud Mentors will work to plan and implement meetings, events, and workshops and serve as mentors and help connect first-year students to College and University resources, faculty members, alumni and staff.
-Proud Mentors are encouraged to share their stories and experiences to promote student success and engagement.
+A hallmark of Proud to Be First is its opt-in peer mentorship program for first-year, first-gen students.
+All first-year, first-gen students are offered the opportunity to have a peer mentor.
+Proud Mentors plan and implement meetings, events, and workshops for first-year students.
+Additionally, they help connect first-year students to College and University resources, faculty members, alumni, and staff.
+Proud Mentors are encouraged to share their stories and experiences to promote students’ success and engagement.

 Proud to Be First Advocates

-Proud to Be First Advocates are distinguished faculty and staff that have an invested interest in supporting first generation students.
+Proud to Be First Advocates are distinguished faculty members and staff who have an invested interest in supporting first-generation students in the College.
 They are volunteers from across the College of Arts and Science (CAS).
 The premise of Proud Advocates is to serve as a component of the first-generation student support system.
-Our students are encouraged to reach out to an advocate within CAS whether they are in need of alternative support or wish to develop their network at New York University.
+Students are encouraged to reach out to an Advocate whether they are in need of alternative support or wish to develop their network at New York University.